shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 # File-System-Based Automated Bundle Generation

-To use the automated bundle generation feature introduced in React on Rails v14.0.0, Please upgrade to use [Shakapacker v6.5.0](https://github.com/shakacode/shakapacker/tree/v6.5.0) at least.
+To use the automated bundle generation feature introduced in React on Rails v14.0.0, please upgrade to use [Shakapacker v6.5.0](https://github.com/shakacode/shakapacker/tree/v6.5.0) at least.
 If you are currently using webpacker, please follow the migration steps available [here](https://github.com/shakacode/shakapacker/blob/master/docs/v6_upgrade.md).

 ## Configuration